-Grandparents are no longer required to apply for and be denied the TANF Grandparent Grant (a one-time payment of \$1,000 per sibling group) before qualifying for the RODC Payment.
-Grandparents should still apply for the Grandparent Grant and may receive it in addition to the RODC payment.
+Grandparents are no longer required to apply for and be denied the Temporary Assistance for Needy Families (TANF) Grandparent Grant (a one-time payment of \$1,000 per sibling group) before qualifying for the RODC Payment.
+Grandparents should still apply for the TANF Grandparent Grant and may receive it in addition to the RODC payment.